iiotntust/1121robot/README.md

 | 04   |Can handle unexpected changes| When lost power, lost pneumatic, E-Stop, can restore system by interference.|
 | 05   |Can perform the continuous operation with auto restore capability response to the anomaly detection and continue to operate | Automatic drop the token or block when an anomaly is detected and restored. |

 The goal is to make the robot automatically run without human intervention.
+Also, the program should be flexible to modify for various processing changes.

 ## :feet: Resources (CAD files, manuals):
 CAD software, files, and manuals.